 If you die without having a valid will or trust, then your assets will be divided in keeping with the state’s “intestacy laws.”
 In Illinois, this usually means your spouse gets at least half and your children split the remainder.
 Otherwise, your estate is divided among your nearest living relatives.
 In those cases where no living relatives exist, the state will take your property.

-The experienced and compassionate Illinois estate planning attorneys at Wolfe & Stec, Ltd., always focus on our clients’ needs and feelings and understand that every client’s personal, family and economic goals are unique.
-We work with you to organize your assets, identify your goals, and make sure your planning documents are done correctly to give you the peace of mind that you have done right by yourself and your loved ones.
+The experienced and compassionate Woodridge estate planning attorneys at Wolfe & Stec, Ltd., always focus on our clients’ needs and feelings and understand that every client’s personal, family and economic situations are unique.
+We work with you to organize your assets, identify your goals, and make sure your planning documents are created correctly, providing you the peace of mind that you have done right by yourself and your loved ones.
 We offer a free initial consultation at our office locations in Woodridge and Chicago.

 Your “estate” refers to all of the property that you own or control, including:

-Whether you wish to challenge or defend the will or trust, our Illinois estate lawyers can help with litigation for reasons such as:
+Whether you wish to challenge or defend the will or trust, our Woodridge estate lawyers can help with litigation.
+Contact us today for more information.

 Our team has decades of experience helping individuals and families in Illinois plan for their future.
 When choosing a Woodridge estate planning firm you want to believe that those with whom you work can meet all of your needs.
 When you choose Wolfe & Stec, you can rest assured that your estate planning attorney will have:

 A will is nothing more than a piece of paper if not correctly drafted, which is why seeking a lawyer’s advice is critical.
 The seasoned attorneys at Wolfe & Stec handle all Illinois estate planning cases with sensitivity, respect, and discretion.